digitoimistodude/devpackages/README.md

 ## Usage

-Make sure [Stylefmt](https://github.com/morishitter/stylefmt), [scss-lint](https://github.com/brigade/scss-lint) and [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) with [WordPress-Coding-Standards](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards) are installed.
+Make sure [Stylefmt](https://github.com/morishitter/stylefmt), [scss-lint](https://github.com/brigade/scss-lint), [stylelint](https://github.com/stylelint/stylelint) and [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) with [WordPress-Coding-Standards](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards) are installed.
+Best way to install phpcs and phpcbf is to clone them to ~/Projects, link them to /usr/local/bin/ and set paths with phpcs/phpcbf  --config-set installed_paths path-to-wpcs,path-to-phpcompatibility.

 **Please note:** Currently this repo is bundled with [WordPress starter theme air](https://github.com/digitoimistodude/air) and [dudestack](https://github.com/digitoimistodude/dudestack) with automated scripts, but you can use devpackages as stand-alone as well like this: